LunaWave/getit/README.md

 ## Get Started

-Start simplifying your command installations with GetIt today.
-Clone this repository and follow the provided usage guidelines.
-By using GetIt, you can focus more on your creative endeavors, whether that involves crafting melodies or coding innovative solutions.
+Start simplifying your command installations with GetIt today!
+Use the following command to get process started!

 **Version:** 1.0